sporto/planetproto/exercises/010_hello_world/problem.md

 console.log("text");

 Sometime the challenge will ask you to make a claim.
+We have provided claim as a global function.
 To make a claim write `claim(actual, expected)`, e.g.:

 ```js